nextgis/docs_ngweb/source/layers.rst

 After the resource is created, a URL for the OGC API Features service is available.
 You can use it in other software, for example :program:`QGIS`.

-You can set access permissions for OGC API Features service if needed.
-See section :ref:`ngw_access_rights`.
+You can `set access permissions for OGC API Features service <https://docs.nextgis.com/docs_ngcom/source/permissions.html#ngcom-permissions-auth-wms>`_ if needed.

 OGC API Features services can also be accessed with links of the following type (`basic auth <https://docs.nextgis.com/docs_ngweb_dev/doc/developer/auth.html>`_ is supported):